All Episodes

 Anyway, Mark, thank you, buddy.

-God bless you in what you're doing.
+God bless you and what you're doing.

 Thank you, Sean, and keep up the good work.